Introduction

 See What is a CIS Solar Cell? below.

 The selenium rectifier consists of a metal base plate (usually iron or aluminum), a selenium layer, and a metal cap or electrode.
-The base plate, typically the source of electrons, acts as the cathode (negative terminal).
-The electrons flow from this metal base plate through a load to the selenium layer and then to the metal cap or electrode, the anode (positive terminal).
+The base plate acts as the cathode (negative terminal), and the metal cap as the anode (positive terminal).
+Electrons flow from the cathode to the anode through an external load, facilitated by the selenium-metal junction.

 Selenium is a p-type semiconductor with excess positive charge carriers (holes).
 This property is due to the presence of acceptor impurities, which create vacancies in the valence band.